Timberwolves vs. Warriors Player Props Betting Odds

-Player prop bet odds for Stephen Curry, Anthony Edwards and others are listed when the Golden State Warriors host the Minnesota Timberwolves at Chase Center on Sunday (with opening tip at 8:30 PM ET).
+Player prop betting options for Anthony Edwards, Stephen Curry and others are available in the Minnesota Timberwolves-Golden State Warriors matchup at Chase Center on Tuesday (starting at 10:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!